dachinat/nextcloud/README.md

 Forked from https://github.com/Dwimcore/nextcloud

-Merged system tag support from https://github.com/rahul100885/nextcloud
+Added full file commenting and tagging support.
+For the latter, used the preliminary implementation as a guide from https://github.com/rahul100885/nextcloud

 Added content_type param to `Api#requset` method, so that it can be used directly for APIs that require e.g. JSON request body.